PJC2010/API-HACK-CAPSTONE/README.md

 ![Cityandstatesearch](demogifs/CityStateSearchCapture.gif)

-And
+**Or**

-User may search narrow for specific doctors by entering a medical issue such as cold, asthma, diarrhead, etc along with city and state.
+User may search narrow for specific doctors by entering a medical issue such as cold, asthma, diarrhead, etc along with city and state. <br>

 ![Conditionsearch](demogifs/ConditionCityStateSearchCapture.gif)

 If user enters invalid information or no information is found, app will return a 'No results found message' to user.